A completely self-sufficient expedition that very few have achieved.

 Follow Jérôme, Patrick, Thierry and Bernard in our Greenland crossing from West to East in May 2017.

-We start from the West of Greenland as flights are mostly possible during any type of weather conditions, which is not the case if we were starting from the East.
+We start from the west of Greenland as flights are mostly possible during any type of weather conditions, which is not the case if we were starting from the east.
 For a good start, it is always better not to delay the beginning of the expedition.

-We land at Kangerlussuaq and start with 30 kilometers of track by truck.
+We land in Kangerlussuaq and start with 30 kilometers of track by truck.
 We walk on the glacier cap for three or four days to reach the icecap, a key passage of the expedition.
 The glacier is crevassed and the sleds are still heavy as they weigh close to 80 kg at the start of our expedition.
 We cross the glacial rills.
 We leave with nearly 30 days of supplies.

 But it is first and foremost a great human adventure that requires real team spirit and group cohesion.
-The cold weather between -20°C and -30°C and the violent winds can prevent our progress.
+The cold weather between −20°C and −30°C and the violent winds can prevent our progress.
 So we must wait and be patient.
 The key to success of such an expedition is here.
 Our approach must be broad-minded.
-Acclimatization to the cold, physical efforts,… This is where all the expertise and experience of your guide intervenes.
+Acclimatization to the cold, physical efforts…

 Walking may seem monotonous, but one must not forget the fascinating element of the isolation of the vast cap, the necessary concentration.
 This is an opportunity to take the time and empty our minds, meditate, and accomplish a feat that few people have achieved.